What is Probate in Alberta? Complete Guide for 2024

 Step 3: Complete Court Forms

-- Form GA1: Application for Grant of Probate
+- Form GA1: Grant Application

-- Form GA2: Affidavit of Applicant for Grant
+- Form GA2: Inventory

-- Additional forms based on estate complexity
+- Additional forms based on estate complexity and timing

 Step 4: File with Court